German Shepherd puppy next to adult showing what age a German Shepherd is fully grown and how size changes from puppy to adult dog.

 Too much exercise:

-Running long distances too young harms the hips.
+Running long distances too young age harms the hips.

 Early neutering: